SunSpecOrangeButton/pyoblib/docs/source/overview.rst

 Follow the steps outlined below to the Command Line Interface (CLI) tool.

-1. Download an installer that matches your system type -
+1. Download an executable that matches your system type -

-    • Mac - :download:`OB Mac Installer <../../dist/ob>`
+    • Mac - :download:`OB Mac Executable <../../dist-cli/Mac/ob>`
     • Windows -
-    • Linux -
+    • Linux - :download:`OB Linux Executable <../../dist-cli/Linux/ob>`

+2. Register the executable -

+To be able to run the executable from the command line, follow one of the two options -
-2. Move the downloaded file to the executable path - ``sudo mv ob /usr/local/bin``
+    a.
+Move the downloaded file to the executable path -
+        • Mac, Linux - ``sudo mv ob /usr/local/bin``
+    b.
+Add the OB executable file path to the system PATH environment variable.

 Now, the CLI tool can be invoked from the command line by using the command ``ob``.
 For the full set of commands, use the help option as ``ob --help``